Locations we serve

 There has been increasing judicial emphasis in recent years on hearing and exploring the wishes and feelings and the voice of the child when the court is determining issues concerning the welfare of children.
 Further, when faced with a child who expresses resistance to contact, courts are alert to the possibility of parental alienation at play.
 However more could be done to prevent and deter it.

-A welcome development therefore is the new Child Impact Assessment Framework (CIAF) recently launched by CAFCASS which is designed to help CAFCASS officers assess how children may experience parental separation particularly in cases involving high conflict.
+The Child Impact Assessment Framework (CIAF) was therefore a welcome development, designed to help CAFCASS officers assess how children may experience parental separation, particularly in cases involving high levels of conflict.
 The framework contains four guides to support Family Court Advisers in assessing different case factors within private children law cases as follows:

 2. Conflict which is harmful to the Child - such as a long running court case or mutual hostility between parents which can become intolerable for the child;